YukkuriC/HexParseMod/README.md

 - `/hexParse donate [amount]`: donate custom amount of media to the nature.
 Pay if you feel guilty using this mod ::)
 - `/hexParse lehmer [...nums]`: calculate lehmer code for given permutation (from ascending, e.g. `0 1 2 3 4`); input
-  should be separated with space.
+  should be separated with space; the result number can be used for **Swindler's Gambit**.

 ### OP-Only Commands